 - market extraction

-grid labeled for comparisons vs. sales, since listings or pending sales may be used
+grid labeled for comparisons vs. sales, since listings or pending sales

 Cost approach page